git-truck/git-truck/README.md

 1. Install dependencies with `npm install`
 2. Build the project with `npm run build`
-3. Install the tool globally by running `npm link` in the root of the project
+3. Install the tool globally by running `npm install -g .` in the root of the project
 3. Then run the app in production mode:

+**Note:** If the above fails, try running `sudo npm install -g .` instead.

 ```sh
 git-truck [--path <path>] [--branch <name>] [--out <path>] [--log <path>]